Double Smoked Ham Kits now available!

 How to Make Pumpkin Pie on the Grill

-I bake my pies on my Camp Chef pellet grill because it provides the perfect source of indirect heat at higher temperatures, but you can use a gas or charcoal grill to create indirect heat that works great for baking.
-Once you start baking on your grills, you’ll start considering them before your oven in most baking applications.
-The flavor of baking on a grill can’t be beat!
+I bake my pies on my Camp Chef pellet grill because it provides the perfect source of indirect heat at higher temperatures.
+You can use a gas or charcoal grill to create indirect heat for baking.
+Once you start baking on your grills, you’ll want to use them over your oven in most baking applications.
+The flavor of baking on a grill can’t be beat.

 Here’s how I bake pumpkin pie on a grill:

-1. Turn on your burners or arrange your coals around the edges of the grill.
+1. Start your grill.
+Turn on your burners or arrange your coals around the edges of the grill.

-2. Keep any the flames or direct heat sources away from the center of your grill grates.
+2. Use indirect heat.
+Keep any the flames or direct heat sources away from the center of your grill grates.

-3. Invert a metal baking sheet or dish on top of your grates and use that as the platform for placing your pies.
+3. Stabilize your pie.
+Invert a metal baking sheet or dish on top of your grates and use that as the platform for placing your pies.

-5. Maintain temperatures on a gas grill by reducing the heat as needed.
+5. Maintain.
+Adjust temperatures on a gas grill by reducing the heat as needed.
 On a charcoal grill, utilize the top and bottom vents to change the temperature.

-Pro Tip: Just like you would use a thermometer to track the internal temperature of any meats you’re baking on the grill, you can also track the IT of this pie!
-A custard sets at 175 degrees, so use your probe thermometer (I use this Thermapen MK4) to check the doneness of your pies.
+You can use a thermometer to track the internal temperature of your pie, just like you would with meats.
+Custard sets at 175 degrees F, so use your probe thermometer (I use this Thermapen One) to check doneness.
 No more jiggling to see if it is set correctly.
 By using a thermometer, you know it will turn out perfectly done!

 Pumpkin Pie on the Grill Recipe